 Key points taken from Table 4 (question design influenced by Stravrakakis et al. (2022)) show that over 60% of academics strongly disagree that ethics isn't a key part of CS.
-75% disagree that there is a lack of staff expertise with over 60% strongly agree or agreeing that there is a lack of staff availability.
+75% disagree that there is a lack of staff expertise with over 60% strongly agreeing or agreeing that there is a lack of staff availability.
 Over 60% strongly agree or agree that there is a lack of time (too many other things to teach).
 Why is there a lack of staff availability seeing as that over 75% deem ethics as important within the CS curriculum?
 There is confidence in staff expertise although his clarified further in a later question within the survey.
-Nearly 50% strongly disagree or agree that this is the case.
+Nearly 50% strongly disagree or disagree that the content they teach is too far away from ethics while 37% strongly agree or agree that this is the case.
 There maybe certain specific modules that maybe deemed as not requiring reference to ethics but due to limited expansion of this question it can only be inferred.
 For example, networking architecture although as noted in an earlier response, and further paraphrased, where there is human interaction or decision-making, there are themes of ethics to be considered.